WuhaoStatistic/Paper-Reading/Attention Is All Your Need/readme.md

 # Attention is all you need
+First, we will go through the paper and structure.
+Then there will be some understanding from my perspectve.
+Some notes will be marked **[exp_n]**
 ## Word Embedding
 At the begging of transformer module, we welcome the input embedding layer and output embedding layer.
 We will start from here to introduce all the module.
 We all know that the input and output are in string format.
 However, string format is not friendly to calculation and storage.
 The first simple idea is build a dictionary for all the distinct